Island of Reissner-Nordstr$\mathbf{\ddot{o}}$m anti-de Sitter black holes in the large $d$ limit: The entanglement entropy in non-extremal large RN-AdS black hole

 \subsection{With island}

 Now we consider the contribution of the island to the entanglement entropy of Hawking radiation.
 We will focus on the situation where the inner boundary of the radiation region is near the outer horizon, characterized by $\rho _{b}-\rho _{+}\ll \rho _{+}$.
 We set the boundaries of the island as $a_{+}=(t_{a}, \rho _{a})$ and $a_{-}=(-t_{a}+i\beta/2, \rho _{a})$ respectively (see the Fig. \ref{fig.2}).
 Here we will apply the formula (\ref{eq3.2}) to calculate the entanglement entropy of matter fields, as we have set the boundary of the island to be outside and near the outer horizon, namely, $\rho _{a}-\rho _{+}< \rho _{b}-\rho _{+}\ll \rho _{+}$.
-The geodesic distance between the boundary of region $I$ and that of region $R$ is
+By formula~(\ref{eq3.2}), we have